AbhiGol123/authentication/README.md

    NEXT_PUBLIC_SUPABASE_ANON_KEY=your-supabase-anon-key
    ```

+5. Run the database migrations:
+   - Execute the SQL scripts in the `/supabase/migrations` directory in order
+   - Or use the Supabase CLI to apply migrations

-5. Run the development server:
+6. Run the development server:
    ```bash
    npm run dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Role-Based Access Control

+The system includes the following roles by default:
+- **Super Admin**: Full access to all features
+- **Admin**: Full access to user and role management
+- **Moderator**: Limited access (no management permissions)
+- **User**: Basic access (no management permissions)

+Each role has specific permissions that control access to different parts of the application.

 ## Project Structure

 - `/src/app/login` - Login page
 - `/src/app/register` - Registration page
-- `/src/app/dashboard` - Protected dashboard (requires authentication)
+- `/src/app/dashboard` - Protected dashboard with role-based access control
 - `/src/hooks/useAuth.ts` - Authentication hook with login/register functions
 - `/src/lib/supabaseClient.ts` - Supabase client configuration
 - `/src/middleware.ts` - Route protection middleware
+- `/supabase/migrations` - Database migration scripts

 ## Learn More